CRS 18-8-112 is the Colorado code section that defines the offense of impersonating a peace officer. A person commits this offense if he or she

 A Colorado resident could still dress up as a policeman or policewoman for fun, like during Halloween.
 In fact, simply dressing as a peace officer is not a crime.

-For a person’s conduct to rise to the level of impersonation, it must be accompanied by some other act that a police officer would do in his or her official capacity.
+For a person’s conduct to rise to the level of impersonation, it must be accompanied by some other act that a police officer would perform in their official capacity.

 Example: Kevin dresses up as a policeman for Halloween.
 All he does is attend the party and never tries to trick anyone into thinking he is a policeman.
 He cannot be convicted of impersonating an officer at this point.
 However, after a few drinks, he thinks it would be funny to arrest someone for “jaywalking” across the street.
 By being dressed as and committing an act that is a typical police officer function, he can be charged with impersonating a peace officer.